spribojac/Project_1/README.md

 South Asia generally scores lower than its Southeast Asian counterparts, while Eastern Asia maintains a steady average happiness score of around 5, which may reflect the influence of cultural and societal norms.
 In Europe, Western European countries consistently score high in happiness, thanks to robust economies and social safety nets.
 Central and Eastern European nations have made progress since the end of the Cold War, though some, like Ukraine, Bulgaria, and Georgia, still report scores averaging between 4 and 5.

-## Mean Happiness Scores from 2015 to 2020
+## Mean Happiness Scores from 2015 to 2020 (Fig 7)
 ![mean_happiness_score_all_years](https://github.com/spribojac/Project_1/assets/65559564/07d193e2-739e-470d-a81e-fb26f29b9abd)

-### Mean Happiness Score with 95% confidence intervals
+### Mean Happiness Score with 95% confidence intervals (Fig 8)
 ![mean_change_Happiness Score](https://github.com/spribojac/Project_1/assets/65559564/e7796282-af9a-42b3-b8b3-68ba7bfa1ff0)

-The most notable trend of the happiness score over 2015 to 2020 is it’s stability.
-Looking at the line graph above the mean Happiness Score has remained relatively stable over the years, with slight fluctuations, mainly in the years 2019-2020 where a very small increase in the Happiness score can be seen.
-The mean Happiness Score across these six years hovers around 5.38.
+The most notable trend of the happiness score over 2015 to 2020 is it’s stability, hovering around 5.38m, with slight fluctuations, mainly in the years 2019-2020 where a very small increase in the Happiness score can be seen (Fig 7). .
+The confidence intervals shown in Fig 8 suggest that the variability in the mean happiness scores was not significant.

-The lowest observed Happiness Score during this period was 2.5669, emphasizing moments of profound unhappiness, while the highest score reached an impressive 7.8087, both in the year 2020, underscoring the capacity for exceptional well-being.
+The lowest observed Happiness Score during this period was 2.5669, emphasizing moments of profound unhappiness, while the highest score reached an impressive 7.8087, both in the year 2020, underscoring the capacity for exceptional well-being ad variability in the dataset.

 This stability emphasizes the resilience of overall happiness and the need for a holistic approach to improving well-being that goes beyond single indicators.